About

 To remove the headlight, it’s kind of a pain in the ass.
 I would recommend you take a look at a few videos (the same video I linked above also shows the removal process) to check how to remove it, as it’s way easier to understand than by looking at pictures.
 Also, if you have a different car model/brand, the process will obviously differ anyway.

-One recommendation I have for the F10 is to jack up our car and remove the front tire and the wheel well liner entirely.
+One recommendation I have for the F10 is to jack up your car and remove the front tire and the wheel well liner entirely.
 This will make access to one of the screws way easier.

 When you remove the headlight, check the connector first.
 Sometimes it can crack, and that’s the actual reason water is getting inside the headlight.
 You also need to check the pins for corrosion.
 If any is present, you have to clean it or maybe even replace the entire connector if it’s too bad.